 reviews appeared in issue #10 of painters Tubes magazine.

 This is a show that has ten painters and writer who has created poems for the works on exhibition at the Crossley Gallery venue inside the expansive Dean Clough complex.

 The original concept and title for the exhibition.
 “Defining the Elemental” was his original idea and it conjures up a whole range of meanings behind it.
-Essentially the artwork to be shown in the main is based on nature, although one or two of the artists have expanded that to include the human figure and one or two with pure abstraction work that perhaps have broader and more expansive connection with the title of the show, i.e. “initium aquam”(Latin: Life began in Water) by Denis Taylor and “Rebuilding ground zero” by Jeanette Barnes.
-Richard Fitton, another fine painter, shows some new work, one in particular that is removed away from the ‘impasto paintings’ he is known for, to a more delicate surface finish and his growing concern for the drawing content in his creative output (e.g: “Amy” mixed media- on loan from a private collector).
-Ian Norris exhibits his highly developed semi-abstract work with his accomplished handling of paint, art works that are always based on dedicated charcoal sketches.
+Essentially the artwork to be shown is primarly based in nature subject matter, although one or two of the artists have expanded that to include the human figure and pure abstraction, work that perhaps have broader and more expansive meaning, as far as the human race is concerned. i.e. “initium aquam”(Latin: Life began in Water) by Denis Taylor and “Rebuilding ground zero” by Jeanette Barnes.
+Richard Fitton, another fine painter, shows some new work, one in particular that is removed away from the impasto paintings he is known for, to a more delicate surface finish and his growing concern for the drawing content in his creative output (e.g: “Amy” mixed media- on loan from a private collector).
+Ian Norris exhibits his highly developed semi-abstract work with his accomplished and fabulous handling of paint, work that is always backed up by dedicated charcoal sketch works.

 painters TUBES favourite art critic and muse, known to all unsundry as Spike, returns to the latest issue with a pragmatic look at the back side of Art – business and selling.
 What follows is a extract from the full article that you can read free on the latest issue of painters Tubes magazine…